NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 The Client Cookie acts as an identifier for a given client and its IP address, and needs to be unguessable.
-In order to provide minimal authentication of the targeted server, a client MUST use a different Client Cookie for each different Server IP Address.
+In order to provide minimal authentication of the targeted server, a client MUST use a different Client Cookie for each different Server IP address.
 This complicates a server's ability to spoof answers for other DNS servers.
 The Client Cookie SHOULD have 64-bits of entropy.

-When a Server does not support DNS Cookies, the Client MUST NOT send the same Client Cookie to that same Server again.
-Instead, it is recommended that the Client does not send a Client Cookie to that Server for a certain period, for example five minutes, before it retries with a new Client Cookie.
+When a server does not support DNS Cookies, the client MUST NOT send the same Client Cookie to that same server again.
+Instead, it is recommended that the client does not send a Client Cookie to that server for a certain period, for example five minutes, before it retries with a new Client Cookie.

-When a Server does support DNS Cookies, the Client should store the Client Cookie alongside the Server Cookie it registered for that Server.
+When a server does support DNS Cookies, the client should store the Client Cookie alongside the Server Cookie it registered for that server.

 Except for when the Client IP address changes, there is no need to change the Client Cookie often.
 It is reasonable to change the Client Cookie then only if